-Up to a maximum of three years in the case of candidates belonging to OBC category.
+Up to a maximum of three years in the case of candidates belongs to OBC category.

 Upto a maximum of three years in the case of defence service personnel disabled in operations during hostilities with any foreign country or in a disturbed area, and released as a consequence thereof.

-Up to a maximum of 10 years in the case of candidates of PwBD (viz.
-Locomotor Disability including Cerebral Palsy, Leprosy cured, Dwarfism, Acid Attack victims & Muscular Dystrophy and Hard of Hearing).
+Up to a maximum of 10 years in the case of candidates of PwBD (Low vision Locomotor Disability including Cerebral Palsy, Leprosy cured, Dwarfism, Acid Attack victims & Muscular Dystrophy, and Hard of Hearing).

 Minimum Educational Qualifications:

 The candidate must have obtained a degree in Engineering from a university incorporated by an act of the central or state legislature in India or other educational institutions established by an act of Parliament or declared to be deemed as universities under section-3 of the university grants commission act, 1956 or

 Passed Section A and B of the Institution Examinations of the Institution of Engineers (India) or

 Obtained a degree/diploma in Engineering from such foreign University/College/Institution and under such conditions as may be recognised by the Government for the purpose from time to time or

 Passed Graduate Membership Examination of the Institute of Electronics and Telecommunication Engineers (India) or